 Medical and Public Health Anomaly Detection

-In addition to its vast applications in fraud detection, anomaly detection techniques have been found useful for medicine and public health.
+In addition to the vast number of anomaly detection use cases in fraud detection, anomaly detection techniques have been found useful for medicine and public health.
 In 2002, researchers at Oregon State & Carnegie Mellon University proposed algorithms to apply anomaly detection to the early detection of disease outbreaks.
 The paper proposes a What’s Strange About Recent Events (WSARE) algorithm which compares recent healthcare data to a baseline dataset .
 Due to this algorithm’s multivariate approach, it can catch anomalies in specific subgroups of the population.

 Besides this, patient records can be analyzed to identify potential instrument or recording errors and point out anomalous patient conditions.
 This data may have numerous dimensions including age, blood type, weight, and data could be temporal or spatial.
 Anomaly detection has also been used to monitor Electrocardiogram (ECG) and Electroencephalogram (EEG) readings.